Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

-Online-retailers often provide free shipping to members if their cart total reaches $100.
+Online-retailers often provide free shipping to members if their cart total reaches at least $100.
 Select the option that describes the logic to determine if a customer will receive free shipping or not.

 ##### !end-question